polterguy/polterguy.github.io/documentation/magic.endpoint/index.md

 _"hidden files"_ being resolved as endpoints - Which is a requirement to make things such as Apple's _".well-known"_ endpoints being resolved.
 Below is probably the simplest HTTP endpoint you could create.
-Save the following Hyperlambda in a file at the path of `modules/tutorials/foo/bar.get.hl` using for instance your Magic Dashboard's _"Hyper IDE"_ menu item.
+Save the following Hyperlambda in a file at the path of `/modules/tutorials/foo.get.hl` using for instance your Magic _"Hyper IDE"_ menu item.

 ```